Arech/nntl/README.md

   * activation functions
   * weights initialization schemes
   * ...
-* OpenBLAS (for matrix*matrix multiplications) is the only external code dependency.
-It could be easily replaced if needed.
+* OpenBLAS (for matrix*matrix multiplications) is the only external code dependency (not counting the Boost, which is de facto industry standard).
+OpenBLAS could be easily replaced/substituted if needed.

 ### Cons
 * achieving the best possible performance with small data sizes (for example, when using very small minibatches and/or small number of neurons) may require some manual tuning of thresholds that define when to use single- or multi-threaded branch of code.
-At this moment this thresholds are hardcoded into \nntl\interface\math\imath_basic_thresholds.h and \nntl\interface\rng\AFRandom_mt_thresholds.h respectively.
+At this moment this thresholds are hardcoded into `\nntl\interface\math\imath_basic_thresholds.h` and `\nntl\interface\rng\AFRandom_mt_thresholds.h` respectively.
 So, you'll need to fix them all to suit your own hardware needs in order to get the best possible performance.
 However, if you're not going to use too small nets/batches, you'll probably be absolutely fine with current multithreading-by-default implementation of imath interface.
 * Random number generator is made on very fast RNGs developed by [Agner Fog](http://www.agner.org/random/randomc.zip).
-But they are GPL-licensed, therefore are distributed as a separate package [AF_randomc_h](https://github.com/Arech/AF_randomc_h) that has to be downloaded and placed at /_extern/agner.org/AF_randomc_h folder.
+But they are GPL-licensed, therefore are distributed as a separate package [AF_randomc_h](https://github.com/Arech/AF_randomc_h) that has to be downloaded and placed at `/_extern/agner.org/AF_randomc_h` folder.
 If you don't like it, you can easily use your own RNG by implementing a few interface functions.
-I wouldn't recommend using a \nntl\interface\rng\std.h, because it is about 100-200 times slower than Agner Fog's RNGs (it matters a lot for dropout, for example).
+I wouldn't recommend using a `\nntl\interface\rng\std.h`, because it is about 100-200 times slower than Agner Fog's RNGs (it matters a lot for dropout, for example).
 * Built and tested with only one compiler: MSVC2015 on Windows 7.
 That means, that most likely you'll have to fix some technical issues and incompatibles before you'll be able to compile it with another compiler.
 Please, submit patches.
 * Due to some historical reasons the code lacks handling exceptions, that can be thrown by external components (such as indicating low memory conditions in STL).
 Moreover, most of code has noexcept attribute.
 Probably, it won't hurt you much, if you have enought RAM.